GoogleChrome/lighthouse-ci/docs/getting-started.md

 If you're using `autorun`, setting `ci.upload.target` to `temporary-public-storage` in your `lighthouserc.json` is all that's necessary.
 The upload step will happen automatically.

+> The historical reports and diffing are available only with the Lighthouse CI server.
+Lighthouse mainteners are working on a Lighthouse CI server hosted on their side with free plan.

 ### The Lighthouse CI Server

 <img src="https://user-images.githubusercontent.com/39191/68522781-496bad00-0264-11ea-800a-ed86dbb04366.png" width="48%"> <img src="https://user-images.githubusercontent.com/39191/68522269-7917b680-025e-11ea-8d96-2774c0a0b04c.png" width="48%">